R3Conclave/conclave-samples/key-recovery/README.md

 be changed to code hash.
 Signer hash is easier, because it doesn't change that much.
 Additionally, the goal is that KDE doesn't have hardcoded constraints, just gets them from the client.

+There is an *experimental* feature (as if the whole demo wasn't experimental enough...), where you can provide constraints to the KDE by calling on the client:

+ ./gradlew client:run --args="http://localhost:9001 provide-constraints pathToConstraintsFile"

+where pathToConstraintsFile is well, path to constraints file, format is the same as in Conclave EnclaveConstraint parse.
+ One constraint per line.
+See client/exampleConstraint.dat

+So instead of putting it in the KeyDistributionEnclave code, you can put constraint in the file, and run ./gradlew client:run --args="http://localhost:9001 provide-constraints exampleConstraint.dat"

+Remember to run it before you start application enclave :)

 1. First run

 To start host and enclaves and show key recovery run: